Martha Ellen Thompson Hughes

-She was born in Harned, Kentucky to Emma and Earnest Thompson Dec.
+She was born in Harned, Kentucky to Emma and Earnest Thompson on Dec.
 2, 1926 and raised in McDaniels, Kentucky.
-She married Robert Emmett Hughes, Jr. of Leitchfield in New Orleans, Louisiana Nov.
-29th 1946.
-She lived the remainder of her life in the Hughes family home in Leitchfield.
+She married Robert Emmett Hughes, Jr. in Leitchfield, Kentucky in New Orleans, Louisiana on Nov.
+29, 1946.
+She lived the remainder of her life in the Hughes family home in Leitchfield, Kentucky.

 Martha (Mot) was a loving wife and an energetic, entertaining and engaging mother to her children and their friends.
 She enjoyed golf, bridge, gardening, china painting and life in general.
 She loved her family and friends and doing anything with her husband.
 She was a dedicated volunteer in both community and in church activities.

-Martha is survived by her two daughters, Emma Riley Hughes Hess (John) and Ellen Beeler Hughes Thomas and two sons, Robert Emmett Hughes, III and William Thompson Hughes (Cathy).
-She loved and enjoyed her nine grandchildren and twelve great grandchildren and they loved and enjoyed her as well.
+Martha is survived by her two daughters, Emma Riley Hughes Hess (John) and Ellen Beeler Hughes Thomas; and two sons, Robert Emmett Hughes III and William Thompson Hughes (Cathy).
+She loved and enjoyed her nine grandchildren and 12 great-grandchildren, and they loved and enjoyed her as well.

 Our family wants to express our deepest respect and most sincere thanks to Mom’s caregivers over these past years and especially during these past few, difficult months.

 Visitation will be held at Saint Joseph Catholic Church in Leitchfield, Kentucky on Saturday, Jan.
-8, 2022 from 10 a.m. until noon followed by the Funeral Mass.
+8, 2022 from 10 a.m. until 12 p.m.
+Immediately after visitation, the Funeral Mass will be held.
 A luncheon will be provided in the Saint Joseph Parish Hall after the service.
 In lieu of flowers, the family requests donations to the Saint Joseph Cemetery Fund and/or Hosparus Health of Central Kentucky.

 (0) comments